michal-kapala/gwentgg/README.md

 Any abuse can be traced back and eventually result in a ban and/or other punishment, for which the authors take no responsibility.
 Use with common sense.

+You may use this code and/or distributed application for **personal and non-commercial** purposes only.

 Gwent.gg is a fan initiative and as such is not maintained or supported by CD Projekt RED.

 ## Tech